If you’ve ditched dairy recently, you may be wondering, is oat milk healthy?

 Oat milk is definitely better for weight loss than whole milk, confirms Mina: “Unsweetened oat milk contains around half the calories of whole cow’s milk, less than a quarter of the fat content and less sugars,” she tells us.

 “In comparison, skimmed milk contains around 90 calories per cup, whereas unsweetened oat milk contains just 60, so oat milk may be a better option for those who are wondering how to lose weight.”

 Nutritionist Jessica adds that oat milk can also help suppress appetite and cravings when trying to lose weight too.

-Indeed almond milk contains half the calories of oat milk.
-Whilst flax milk has 25 to 60 calories and coconut milk has 45 calories per cup.
+Indeed, almond milk contains half the calories of oat milk, while flax milk has 25 to 60 calories and coconut milk has 45 calories per cup.

 “Although high in protein compared to water, oat milk has one of the lowest protein contents of all the milk alternatives, like soy milk and almond milk," says Jessica.
-So if you’re a vegan seeking protein, you’re better off choosing soy milk.
-As this boasts the highest protein count of all milk alternatives.
+So if you’re a vegan seeking to add more protein in your diet, you’re better off choosing soy milk, as this boasts the highest protein count of all milk alternatives.

 When analysing the different supermarket oat milk options, both experts agreed that Innocent oat milk was the healthiest brand.